PASTAplus/content-x/templates/data/featured-mar-2022.md

 # Featured Data

-## Interlaboratory testing of CuSO<sub>4</sub> toxicity in the "Standardized Aquatic Microcosm" protocol consisting of multiple phytoplankton and animals in a chemically defined medium
+## Effects of copper sulfate toxicity on multiple phytoplankton and animals in Standardized Aquatic Microcosms

 March 2022